btcguide/btcguide.github.io/_pages/equipment-advanced.md

 ## Recommended Additions

 #### Tweezers
-It is very hard to remove the SD card from the Cobo Vault, and can ocassionally be challenging to do so from the Coldcard.
+It is very hard to remove the SD card from the Cobo Vault, and can occasionally be challenging to do so from the Coldcard.
 Any cheap pair of tweezers (the kind you might use to remove a splinter) will make this easy.

-#### Physical Bicoin Seed Storage
+#### Physical Bitcoin Seed Storage
 The best choice is to etch your seed words into metal.
 This is far more durable than words written on paper that can be destroyed by fire or water.
 Here are [reviews of several metal seed storage products](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-round-iii/).

 A cheaper alternative that is not nearly as durable is [archival paper](https://en.wikipedia.org/wiki/Acid-free_paper#Archival_paper) with an archival ink pen.
 These are available online or at your local stationary store.
-If you go this route, you'll want to place this paper into a plastic bag with a good seal (vaccuum seal is even better) so that it doesn't get destroyed in the event of water damage.
+If you go this route, you'll want to place this paper into a plastic bag with a good seal (vacuum seal is even better) so that it doesn't get destroyed in the event of water damage.

 You can also use fireproof document bags for ~$10-$20 USD each.
 This is a [popular brand](https://www.amazon.com/JUNDUN-Fireproof-Document-Waterproof-Resistant/dp/B07P2WB48X/) (not an endorsement, just an example).